SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **structures**

+  The configuration for each struture.
-  Per structure override.
-Having the value of ``false`` will prevent that specific named structure from saving.
+  A value of ``false`` prevents that struture from being saved.
+  Entries that are either missing in this list or have the value ``true`` will still be saved, unless the structure saving of the mod is globally disabled.

 | **Type:** ``Map<String, Boolean>``
 |